Monday July 04, 2022

 Should the movie have worried more about Rooster?
 He barely knew his father, yet he: 1) trains at the same academy for the same job that killed the old man; 2) sports the same moustache; and 3) sings the same fucking song at the same fucking bar.
 Goodness gracious, that’s weird.
 Plus the whole double-o bird connection.
 (Was “Loon” taken?)
 But sure, let’s ignore all that.
 His issue is he’s “too cautious.”
 Until he isn’t—during the Kessel Run.

-To be honest, hearing about “Top Gun: Maverick,” then seeing it and writing about it, is reminded me how much I hated “Top Gun” back in the day.
+To be honest, hearing about “Top Gun: Maverick,” then seeing it and writing about it, I'm reminded how much I hated “Top Gun” back in the day.
 I guess I hated what its popularity meant.
 It meant the cynical period I grew up in was over.
 We were that much more mindless, that much more jingoistic, that much more ready to buy the bullshit.
 And every year it’s gotten worse.
 It’s almost as if we stopped thinking.